AdrianGuretto/cpp_chat_app/docs/README.md

 # A C++ chat client-server application
-A simple chat application written in C/C++, which purpose was to give me fundamental knowledge about UNIX socket programming as well as application design knowledge.
+A simple TCP/IPv4 chat application written in C/C++, which purpose was to give me fundamental knowledge about UNIX socket programming as well as application design knowledge.
 Many of its concepts are derived from the [IRC Protocol](https://www.rfc-editor.org/rfc/rfc1459.html#page-13 "IRC Protocol Description").
 In the next sections will be the outline of the project defining communication protocols, commands, and other abilities and limitations of the chat application.

+## ⚙️ Requirements

+1. C++ 17 or higher
+2. CMake 3.11 or higher
+3. Linux-based OS
+4. A firewall settings configured for allowing incoming connections (optional)

 ## 🔨 Installation

+Currently, the project only supports Linux-Based OSes.
+In the future, I plan to add compatability with Windows.
 To install the project, run these commands:
 ```
 git clone https://github.com/AdrianGuretto/cpp_chat_app.git